 3. Research Businesses

 Facebook has become an integral part of doing business for organizations in every industry, which works to your advantage.
 Via Facebook, you can find ample business information, including a company’s contact information and operating hours.
 If you’re unfamiliar with a business, you can use Facebook to research its history, services and products, past accomplishments, and more.
-Current and former customers also leave reviews on Facebook with information you can use when choosing the businesses you want to work with.
+Current and former customers also leave reviews on Facebook with information you can use when choosing the businesses you want to patronize.

 4. Find Local and National News